tataton/tau_code_challenge_5/README.md

 Store these in a Collection called ```heroes``` with Mongo.

 ##Hero Listing
-This should show a list of heroes, displaying all the information from the entry captured in the view before.
+This should show a list of heroes and their infomation.
+On page load all heroes currently in the database should be displayed.
+When a new hero is added the view should refresh automatically.